The AI life cycle for business: basics for successful AI projects

 First, Could the process be automated?

-On a business side, together with person/people deeply knowing the process to automate, discuss the map of the process, its’ exact steps, as well as input and output, the desired outcome, and success criteria.
+On a business side, together with person/people deeply knowing the process to automate, discuss the map of the process, its’ exact steps, as well as input and output, the desired outcome, and criteria for AI success.
 Then, discuss with the AI solution team what part of the process can be automated (whether it’s a complete process or just a part) and whether it makes sense.
 For example, processes with many edge cases may not be suitable for automation.

 Second, Should the process be automated?